Push Notifications

 Claim

-is your HMS App ID (as specified viaHmsPushBuilder.applicationId(String)
+subis your HMS App ID (as specified viaHmsPushBuilder.applicationId(String)on the Android client).

 -